-This user guide walks you through all functions of AX3000 Wi-Fi 6 Ceiling Access Point i27.
+This user guide walks you through all functions on the AX3000 Wi-Fi 6 long-range access point.

 Conventions

 The typographical elements that may be found in this document are defined as follows.

 Item Presentation Example

 Cascading menus > Internet Settings > LAN Setup

 Parameter and value Bold Set SSID to Tom .

 Variable Italic Format: XX:XX:XX:XX:XX

 UI control Bold On the Quick Setup page, click the Save button.